MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - Preserve data lineage for chunks by maintaining metadata and unique identifiers that link back to the grounding source.
 Clear lineage documentation helps to ensure users understand the data origin, its transformations, and how it contributes to the output.

+### When to use design patterns

-**Consider using these design patterns when your use case meets one of the conditions:**
+Consider using these design patterns when your use case meets one of the conditions:

 - *Complex workflows:* When dealing with complex workflows or interactions between multiple AI models, patterns like RAG or microservices can help manage complexity and ensure clear communication between components.